-To view a set of sample records, click the View data button a set of sample records, click the View data button a set of Set and returns the first 100 rows in the View Data dialog.
+To view a set of sample records, click the View data button Axiom Software queries the database and returns the first 100 rows in the View Data dialog.
 You can review this data to help determine if the SELECT statement is returning the desired set of data.